nicolo-tellini/LRSDAY-Patch/INSTRUCTIONS.md

 ### Step 4: Debugging and further help

-If ```grep``` commands return non-empty results, you need to solve the problem.
+If ```grep``` commands return non-empty results, you got an error and we have to fix it.
 Feel free to open an issue at https://github.com/nicolo-tellini/LRSDAY-UbuntuOS/issues with the content of the ```install_*_.err``` file in which the error occurred.
 I am going to help you to fix the error as I have already met the error during the debugging, probably.
-Don't forget, also Google is a good helper.